Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 SAADAT ALI KHAN TOMB

-Also, the place is full of lush greenery and fine gardening, which concludes that this place is photogenic.
+The place is also full of lush greenery and fine gardening, which concludes that it is photogenic.
 Photographers, this is your bait!

-In addition, we admire its beauty, and in our conscious opinion, it is one of the most beautiful buildings in the city.
+In addition, we admire its beauty; in our opinion, it is one of the most beautiful buildings in the city.

 Timings: Sunrise to Sunset